KordingLab/KordingLab.github.io/_people/sohrob_saeb.md

 ---

-### Projects
+### Current Projects

-#### Context Sensing
+##### Life Sensing

-Depression is a major health concern and a growing problem in the modern society.
-Depression increases the risk of other major medical problems and medical costs, and is a source of pain and suffering for patients and their families.
-Depression can be effectively treated using psychotherapy or medication, however, there are obstacles for many in obtaining timely treatment.
-It often takes months or years for depression to be identified and treated in our healthcare system - when it is treated at all - increasing the severity of the problem.
-The ability to monitor at-risk populations can significantly reduce the time to treatment, reducing people’s misery, improving their health, and reducing medical costs.
-The goal of this project is to use smartphone sensors - such as GPS, accelerometer, gyroscope, light, temperature, and microphone, to assess the trajectory of depressive symptoms and other behaviors that are potentially related to depression throughout life.
+Depression and anxiety are among major health concerns and a growing problem in the modern society.
+Smartphones and wearable devices, with the variety of sensors (e.g. GPS, accelerometer, and microphone) and other sources of information (e.g., call, sms, and games) can potentially act as bio-markers of depression and anxiety in daily life, providing an opportinuty to more closely investigate the life-long trajectory of these illnesses.

+The goal of this project is to investigate if smartphone sensor data can be used to (1) distinguish between depressed and non-depressed individuals, (2) predict the severity of the disease, and (3) predict the future trajectory that the disease takes in an individual.
+We have been able to do this using GPS data in a [small study](http://www.jmir.org/2015/7/e175/), which was successfully replicated on an independent dataset [StudentLife](http://studentlife.cs.dartmouth.edu/).
+We are now collecting data from 240 individuals to extend our findings to other aspects of life including sleep, social interactions, and physical activity.

-#### Activity Recognition
+##### Adversarial Activity Recognition

-Current mobile phone and wearable sensor technologies allow us to track a person's physical activities.
-In many circumstances, however, there are strong incentives for users to trick the activity recognition systems into detecting activities that are different from the actual ones.
-For example, users can make their pedometers count steps by shaking their smartwatch.
-In fact, the current activity recognition technology is only reliable in normal conditions, and thus vulnerable to deceptive behavior.
+Current smartphone and wearable sensor technologies allow us to detect a person's physical activities such as walking, biking, or being still.
+In many circumstances, however, there are strong incentives for users to trick the activity trackers into detecting activities other than the ones they actually perform.
+For example, one can make their pedometer count steps by shaking their device (many more ways shown [here](http://www.unfitbits.com/)).
+In fact, current activity recognition technology is only reliable in normal conditions, and thus vulnerable to deceptive behavior.
 The aim of this project is to develop a methodology that enables smartphone-based activity recognition to overcome this limitation.

-#### Speaker Authentication

-Previous studies have shown that there is a strong relationship between the amount of social activity and the severity of depression.
-One main aspect of sociability is daily face-to-face communications.
-Traditionally, researchers and clinicians measure this factor based on the patients’ weekly or daily self-reports.
-The aim of this project is to develop machine learning algorithms that can passively infer the amount of face-to-face communication in depressed patients by analyzing the audio data collected from their smartphones, and thereby provide a momentary, objective assessment of the sociability factor in the context of their daily lives.
+We have already conducted a [study](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144795), in which we asked volunteers to deliberately make the activity tracker fail, and then used those data to re-adapt the tracker.
+We aim to extend our methodology to more challenging tasks as well as other modalities in future.

 ---

-### Media
+### In the Media

 <br><img src="https://www.closingthegap.co/wp-content/uploads/2015/11/fortune-logo.png" style="width: 125px;float:left;PADDING-RIGHT:20px"/>
 [Activity trackers could be better.
 So why aren’t they?](http://fortune.com/2016/01/22/fitness-tracker-cheating-study/) January 2016.